VEuPathDB/WDK/View/docs/CLIENT_ARCHITECTURE.markdown

 in fewer render() calls in React.

-With a little bit of wiring, we can provide a general utility that wraps a selector and hooks into React Component lifecycle methods to automatically call `setState`, leveraging all of the performance benefits of immutability with little effort.
+With a little bit of wiring, we can provide a general utility that wraps a selector and hooks into React Component life cycle methods to automatically call `setState`, leveraging all of the performance benefits of immutability with little effort.
 It might look something like this: